 A good way of reducing anxiety is to get prior information about your upcoming MRI scan.
 Your imagination about MRI scans may well be worse than the real thing.

 Correct information can replace unpleasant exaggerated imagination.
 You might be able to get information about your MRI scan by visiting the website of your scan centre.
 They may have pictures and videos of the actual MRI scanners that they use.
+Alternatively, you may wish to contact the MRI scan centre to get information.
+It may even be useful to visit the MRI scan centre in person as that itself will reduce your unknowns such as how to get there etc. If it’s possible, they may be able to show you around and put you at ease.

 Inform the scan centre that you are nervous about the scan.
 Remember it’s not that uncommon that people are nervous, so do not feel shy about telling them.
 That way they will be prepared and may be able to reassure you.

-Ask them approximately how long your MRI scan will take.
+You may wish to ask them approximately how long your MRI scan will take.
 This will help you to appropriately practice for your scan.

 Some MRI scans require a dye (called “contrast”) to be injected into one of your veins during the scan.
 This can make certain scans give additional information.
 You can ask your MRI centre if this is so for your scan so that you won’t be surprised about it on the day.
 The staff at MRI centres are very used to injecting this dye.